 Ultimately, leaders tend to focus on their ability to influence.
 The direction of their influence depends upon their values and goals, in that order.
 That determines their strategy for life.
 When working with a psychological coach, insist on taking a values assessment for yourself.
 This is another powerful way of maintaining your focus, positively.

 Once you begin to think of yourself in this way – as influencing ourselves and others – start looking at the emotional impact you’re creating.
 The way you’re influencing creates and atmosphere.
-Is your personal style of influence more of a command and control or one of influence, persuasion, and teamwork.
+Is your personal style of influence more of a command and control or one of influence, support, and teamwork.
 At this very point, life begins to change.
 Creating either a tense, uncomfortable environment or a calm, peaceful, cooperative one.

 Your emotional energy is what gets things done and lifts ourselves and others so they can achieve.
 When you nudge your thinking in this way, to consider others around you, you are thinking like a leader.
 This way of attacking life should be actively robust in life every day.
 Perhaps a great strategy isn’t even about “attacking” life, but about “building” or “cultivating” life.